Learning incomplete factorization preconditioners for GMRES: Background

-\myparagraph{Preconditioning} Arguably, the most important design choice for any Krylov subspace method is the choice of preconditioner.
-The goal of preconditioning is to replace the original linear equation system with a new preconditioned system that exhibits a better clustering of singular values, which in turn leads to faster convergence of the iterative scheme \citep{golub2013matrix}.
+\myparagraph{Preconditioning} Arguably, the most important design choice for any Krylov subspace method is the choice of preconditioner \citep{benzi2002preconditioning}.
+The goal of preconditioning is to replace the original linear equation system with a new preconditioned system that exhibits a better clustering of singular values, which in turn can lead to faster convergence of the iterative scheme \citep{golub2013matrix}.
 For a non-singular and easy-to-invert matrix $\mP$, the linear equation system $\mA\mP^{-1}\vy = \vb$ is solved instead of the original problem.
-The solution to the original problem is then given by $\vx = \mP^{-1}\vy$.\footnote{Here, right preconditioning is used, but other formulations use left- or split-preconditioning instead often leading to similar but not equivalent results.} Constructing a preconditioner involves trading off the time required to compute the preconditioner itself and the resulting speed up in the iterative scheme \citep{benzi2002preconditioning}.
+The solution to the original problem is then given by $\vx = \mP^{-1}\vy$.\footnote{Here, we use right preconditioning, other formulations use left- or split-preconditioning instead and often lead to similar but not equivalent results.}

+Constructing a preconditioner involves trading off the time required to compute the preconditioner itself and the resulting speedup in the iterative scheme \citep{benzi2002preconditioning}.
 Since the original system $\mA$ is typically sparse, we restrict the preconditioning matrix $\mP$ to be subject to sparsity constraints as well.

-Algebraic preconditioners do not assume any additional problem information and compute the preconditioning matrix solely based on the structure and values of the matrix $\mA$ in contrast to methods taking into account the underlying problem domain.

-In the simplest case, the Jacobi preconditioner approximates $\mP$ using a diagonal matrix.
+Algebraic preconditioners do not assume any additional problem information and compute the preconditioning matrix solely based on the structure and values of the matrix $\mA$.
+In contrast, geometric methods take into account the underlying problem domain.
+In the simplest case, the Jacobi preconditioner approximates the matrix $\mA$ using a diagonal matrix.
 More advanced methods such as incomplete factorizations or the Gauss-Seidel method compute approximate factorizations of the original system $\mA$ which implicitly give rise to preconditioners as they allow efficient inversions \citep{benzi2002preconditioning, pearson2020preconditioners}.
 Most commonly, the approximation utilizes triangular factorizations since efficient inversion in at most $\mathcal{O}(n^2)$ operations can be achieved and sparsity can be exploited \citep{davis2016survey}.
-However, It is also possible to approximate the matrix $\mP^{-1}$ directly \citep{benzi1999comparative}.\looseness=-1
+However, It is also possible to approximate the preconditioning matrix $\mP^{-1}$ directly \citep{benzi1999comparative}.\looseness=-1